The Group maintains the policy adopted in previous years, involving the abandonment of defined benefit plans in favour of defined contribution plans.

 - in Germany (this scheme was closed to new hires in 1982).

 Other defined benefit plans exist in The Netherlands, but they represent a relatively insignificant liability for the Group.

-In 2011 health and safety expenditure by Pirelli Tyre totalled euro 12 million.
+In 2012 health and safety expenditure by Pirelli Tyre totalled more than 14.7 million euro.

 The expenditure made targeted improvements on machines and plant and, more in general, workplace environment as a whole (e.g. improvement of microclimate and lighting conditions, changes in layout for ergonomic improvement of activities, measures to protect the healthfulness of infrastructure, etc.).